Jamisu/CatchTheFood/README.md

 -   defaultLifes - 10
--   debounceFames - used for pixel-style movement (refreshes 1/N-th frame), and optimisation for fast pace game set it to 1. in future adaptation there will be food that speeds up only the knight for couple of seconds fools app.ticker
+-   debounceFames - used for pixel-style movement (refreshes 1/N-th frame), and optimisation for fast pace game set it to 1. in future adaptation there will be food that speeds up only the knight for couple of seconds.
+Fools app.ticker

 -   gridSize - step for moving elements in pixels per cycle
 -   cyclesToNewFood - instead of randomised, its regular, but speeds up with score up